Stolen Legacy Project 01: West Oakland

 We're covering West Oakland's urban renewal history and taking it to the streets.
 The 5 phases explored include pre-white flight, black migration & white flight, Harlem of the West, Urban Renewal, and the War on Drugs.

 Through restorative justice art, Alena Museum will give an artistic portrayal of what happened to the vibrant Black Culture of West Oakland as a result of urban renewal.
-Through an examination of the role of black leadership in being the face of white power strategic plans, we will educate community about urban planning, how it works, and how we can be involved.
+By examining the role of black leadership in being the face of white power strategic plans, we will educate community about urban planning, how it works, and how we can be involved.
 Our community will be able to know what to look for so that we are not displaced.
 Our work will hold space for our community on the streets and allow us to reflect on the present state of Black land ownership.

 restorative justice art experiences